trafficinc/sam-simulator/README.md

   With all the missiles, drones, and air defense systems constantly in the news lately, I got inspired, in a slightly weird way, to start designing my own air defense simulator.
   What began as a “I wonder how hard it would be to build this” kind of idea turned into a hobby project that is way more entertaining than it probably should be.
-A Plus is that I learned quite a bit about them and learned new things is fun.
+A Plus is that I learned quite a bit about them and learning new things can be fun.
 Side note: Never worked in the defense industry either; not on or near any real life systems like this, I just used open source information.

   This repo is my air-defense lab.
 The idea is to experiment with how a layered defense system might actually behave: spotting threats, building tracks, deciding what matters most, assigning weapons, protecting zones, and showing it all in a tactical dashboard.
 It is not trying to be a finished military-grade simulator, just a